Imrishav2/project-tracker/RENDER_DEPLOYMENT.md

 3. Confirm environment variables are set correctly
 4. Make sure the requirements.txt file is in the root directory of your repository
 5. Verify that the wsgi.py file exists in the backend directory
+6. Check that the psycopg2-binary version is 2.9.10 or higher in requirements.txt
+7. Ensure the Python version is set to 3.9.18 using one of the methods above

-This should resolve both the requirements file error and the parentheses syntax error, allowing your application to deploy successfully.
+This should resolve all the deployment issues, allowing your application to deploy successfully.